anicolaspp/minikaf/README.md

 (Int, 5)
 ```

-When we `publish` the value `5` we extract the type `Int` from it and use it as the `topic`.
+When we publish the value `5` we extract the type `Int` from it and use it as the `topic`.
 We do the same when we `subscribe`.
 We use the type parameter as the `topic` for our messages.

-As you might noticed, we are not connecting in any way the `subscriber` and `publisher`, all this machinery is happening
+As you might noticed, we are not explicitely connecting the `subscriber` and `publisher`, all this machinery is happening
 behind the scene.

-Also, we can have multiple `subscribers` and `publishers` without problem.
-Let's see an example.
+Multiple `subscribers` and `publishers` can be created and they work in total isolation.

 ```scala
 val intSubscriber = Subscriber()